UNP- led alliance to contest under swan symbol

 The United National Party (UNP) led alliance “ Samagi Jana Balawegaya” or United National Power is to contest the upcoming General Election under the swan symbol.

-UNP National Organizer MP Naveen Dissanayake made the announcement to the media following the conclusion of the party’s Working Committee meeting held today.
+UNP National Organizer MP Naveen Dissanayake made the announcement to the media following a meeting held among UNP members today.

-The UNP’s Working Committee convened at the Party Headquarters in Sirikotha today to draw a final decision on the new alliance and its symbol.
+The meeting convened at the Party Headquarters in Sirikotha today to draw a final decision on the new alliance and its symbol.

 Last month, the UNP’s Working committee decided to nominate Opposition Leader and Deputy Leader Sajith Premadasa as the Prime Ministerial candidate, the leadership of the alliance to face the upcoming election and also appointed him as the chairman of the Election Nomination Board.